 When the UN’s Sustainable Development Goals were established in 2015, SDG 6 Clean Water and Sanitation was a base goal.

-In order to explain why, we have an expert panel to share knowledge from different fields to do with water.
-They will discuss the challenges and opportunities of SDG 6.
-There will be time for questions from the audience.
+In order to explain why, our expert panel share knowledge from different fields to do with water.
+They discuss the challenges and opportunities of SDG 6 and take questions from the audience.

 Grantham Scholars Jiangtian Tan, Amal Sarfraz, Tete’ Mausse, Veysel Yildiz and Zongting Cai.